 - damp or humid conditions

-Contact your doctor if you feel confused about the new treatment plan.
-Your doctor can review what you need to do and answer any questions that come up once you begin.
+Remember, always contact your doctor if you’re confused about the new treatment plan.
+They can review what you need to do and answer any questions that come up once you begin.

 What if asthma symptoms are not relieved by an inhaler?

 Other treatment options for asthma may include medications that are delivered orally, intravenously, or by injection.
 Surgery may also be an option.

 What asthma does not respond to inhalers?

 Why is my asthma inhaler not puffing up?

 Your asthma inhaler may not be puffing up medication for a few reasons, such as not shaking the inhaler before use, not cleaning it every week so that medication blocks it, or not using it properly.

 Speak with a healthcare professional if your inhaler is still not working after cleaning it.